-Estate Planning for Retirement in Tennessee and South Carolina
+Estate Planning for Retirement in Tennessee, South Carolina, and Florida

 Retirement is often an exciting, yet bittersweet time of life.
 Chances are good that all of your children have left the nest with lives and growing families of their own.
 If your parents are living, perhaps you are taking care of their personal, health care and financial responsibilities.
 Now is a good time to create (or revisit) your estate plan and make sure your adult children and parents have their legal ducks-in-a-row, too.
 Using thorough retirement planning, our attorneys can help you prevent issues that can happen when families are not up-to-code with their estate planning.
 Below are four considerations to help you protect benefits today and prepare for the future.